Financial Literacy Basics

 The state portion ($3,000) goes to K-12 schools, public universities, state Medicaid, and state operations.
 The property tax portion ($4,000) is mostly local schools, police, fire, and city services.

 These numbers are approximate and vary widely by income, state, and local context.
-The structure is what is consistent.
+The structure is what's consistent.

 Common misconceptions about taxes

-Misconception one: most federal spending is on programs I personally do not benefit from.
+The first is the assumption that most federal spending is on programs you personally don't benefit from.
 Most federal spending is on Social Security, Medicare, Medicaid, defense, and interest on the debt.
 The first three are programs most adults will personally use at some point.
 Defense and interest are shared overhead.
 Foreign aid, despite the attention it gets, is less than 1% of the federal budget.

-Misconception three: rich people don't pay taxes.
+The third is the belief that rich people don't pay taxes.
 The U.S. income tax is progressive — higher brackets pay higher rates.
-The top 1% of earners typically pay about 40% of all federal income taxes.
+The top 1% of earners pay about 40% of all federal income taxes per IRS Statistics of Income data.
 The picture changes when payroll taxes (which are capped) and state taxes (which are often less progressive) are included, but the federal income tax itself is structured progressively.

 What research and experts say